benmccormick/benmccormick.github.io/pages/posts/readable-code.md

 So quick tip version:

 1. Think about the audience of the code you're writing
-2. Naming functions well limits the needs to make implementation details readable for everybody and makes your program flow easier to follow.
+2. Naming functions well limits the needs to make implementation details readable for everybody.
+It can also make your program flow easier to follow.

 ### Subscribe